 Mark and Vanessa also have favorite activities of their own.
 Mark tells us, “I love being in the ocean, exploring reefs, scuba, free diving, and spearfishing.
 I also love to cook for friends and family over outdoor fires; smoking primal cuts of meats, pork, poultry, fish and crustaceans.”
 Vanessa says, “When I am not working, I like to volunteer by providing family medicine services, engage in the Riverglades Elementary PTA, and fundraise with my family for the Best Buddies Friendship Walk.”

 Social distancing is inconvenient, but has had an upside.
 Mark gives us some insight when he says, “We look forward to no restrictions so that we can meet families and engage in community activities, sports, school, and the farmers market.
 Having more time at home with one another has been a great positive from the pandemic.”
 Before business travel stopped, Mark was traveling at least 150,000 miles annually.
+He was frequently meeting clients in phoenix meeting rooms.

 As they look forward to making new friends, Vanessa says, “As a family, we try to make a positive impact on the community that we interact with on a daily basis.”
 Ever the optimist, Mark finishes with, “The good guy always wins in the end.”